Code-Institute-Submissions/whats-for-dinner-1/README.md

 - Unable to pre populate image field in update form
 - Users can submit multiple ratings from the same account
 - Recipe name cannot currently contain any spaces - this was in an effort to disallow recipe names including only spaces.
 Requires addressing in the future.
+- Upon uploading an image on the new recipe form, materialize.min.js throws a 'maximum call stack size exceeded' error.
+This does not affect the overall functionality.

 [BACK TO CONTENTS](#Contents)